brson/brson.github.com/beer/_posts/2020-11-28-showdown-bells-two-hearted-ale-vs-dogfish-head-60-minute-ipa.md

 BTH is also surprisingly light.
 They are noticably different.

-I feel there's a little more fruit in the BTH;
+I think there's a little more fruit in the BTH;
 Aimee says "grapes".

 Now after smelling them both my nose is just confused.